 1. States Parties undertake to collect appropriate information, including statistical and research data, to enable them to formulate and implement policies to give effect to the present Convention.
 The process of collecting and maintaining this information shall:

-(a) Comply with legally established safeguards, including legislation on data protection, to ensure confidentiality and respect for privacy;
+(a) Comply with legally established safeguards, including legislation on data protection, to ensure confidentiality and respect for privacy online and offline;

 (b) Comply with internationally accepted norms to protect human rights and fundamental freedoms and ethical principles in the collection and use of statistics.